rmcmk/Alertify4J/README.md

 Building
 ========

-Add the nikkii.us repository to your maven pom.xml:
+Add the jitpack repository to your maven pom.xml:

     <repositories>
         <repository>